RiL3z/RiL3z.github.io/learncpp/chapter1.md

 - Groovy

 Chances are good I'm forgetting something but the point is that bigger systems that operate in a business environment tend to be composed of many pieces of technology that can be leveraged with different languages.
 It seems a little crazy that there are that many languages you have to get familiar with but many of these languages share similar features.
 You also probably won't need to be an expert in all of them to complete feature work for your product since a passing familiarity with each is likely all that's needed.
 If we get good at understanding computing and problem solving concepts in C++ we'll be able to transition to many other languages without too much more effort, although the devil is still in the details, as they say.

+But, I digress, let's keep reading.

+> A step-by-step procedure that accomplishes a desired task is called an algorithm.
+Thus, programming is the activity of communicating algorithms to computers.

+Take note.